TimKraemer1/ece167-ucsc-asl-glove/README.md

 ## ASL Character Detection Glove

-This is the code repository for our ECE167 final project, a glove that is intended to detect American Sign Language (ASL) characters.
-It serves as a proof of concept for further exploration of ASL parsing and translation, using a PIC32 Uno32 microcontroller.
+This repository contains the code and resources for our **ECE 167: Sensors and Sensing Technology** final project—a glove designed to detect American Sign Language (ASL) characters.
+The project serves as a proof of concept for future work in ASL parsing and translation, leveraging a **PIC32 Uno32 microcontroller**.

-All code that runs on the Uno32 is contained in the `ASL_Glove_Flex_Test.X` folder.
-The main code within this folder is `Flexion_Test.c`, which is compiled by the MPLAB X IDE to be programmed onto the microcontroller.
-Compilation can be done using `make` in a terminal, but it is easier to use the "Make and program device" feature after opening the folder in the IDE.
+---

+## 📂 Repository Structure

+- `ASL_Glove_Flex_Test.X/`
+  Contains all the embedded code running on the Uno32.
+  - The main source file: `Flexion_Test.c`
+  - Compilation via MPLAB X IDE or `make` in a terminal
+  - Uses the custom `Node` library for tree data structure management

+- `Common/`
-This code relies on the custom `Node.h/.c` library, contained within the `Common` folder, with other library headers and source files.
-This library contains all the necessary functions and data structures to create and interact with the tree structure used for detecting characters.
-The library does not need direct interaction, and is already included in compilation by the IDE.
+  Custom library files (`Node.h/.c` and others) providing functions and data structures to build and interact with the detection tree.
+This library is automatically included in the build process and typically requires no direct interaction.

-The `matlab` folder contains the glove calibration MATLAB code, which compares unfiltered and filtered flex sensor testing.
-The `Progress Images` folder contains a couple images of our work on the data tree and traversal algorithm, as well as graphs from the MATLAB code.
+- `matlab/`
+  MATLAB scripts for glove calibration, including comparisons between filtered and unfiltered flex sensor data.

+- `Progress Images/`
+  Images documenting progress on the tree traversal algorithm and graphs generated from MATLAB calibration data.

+---

+## 🛠️ Development Environment

+- **Microcontroller:** PIC32 Uno32
+- **IDE:** MPLAB X
+- **Compilation:** IDE “Make and program device” feature or terminal `make` command
+- **Calibration & Analysis:** MATLAB

+---

+## 🎯 Project Goals

+- Detect ASL characters through flex sensor data captured by a glove
+- Use a tree-based algorithm to identify character gestures
+- Provide a foundation for future ASL translation systems

+---

+Feel free to explore the code, calibration scripts, and documentation for more details on implementation and performance.